 Skip to Content

 Chinese sausage fried rice 臘腸炒飯 is an ideal dish for a quick meal.
-This dish is also a welcome respite from the elaborate cuisine and binge eating during the Chinese New Year.
+This dish is also a welcome respite from elaborate cuisine and binge eating during the Chinese New Year.

 Note: This post may contain affiliate links.
 Please read my privacy policy for more info.
 I may receive commissions for purchases made through links in this post.
 As an Amazon Associate, I earn from qualifying purchases.